-It is the desire of this school, not only to produce winning teams at all levels, but also to produce a person who has benefited from the athletic program it is desired that a graduate of the sports program can utilize what has been taught.
-The athlete must learn future life dealings with others and most important - To understand himself.
+It is the desire of this school, not only to produce winning teams at all levels, but also to produce a person who has benefited from the athletic program.
+It is desired that a graduate of the sports program can utilize what has been taught.
+The athlete must learn how to navigate future relationships with others-and most importantly, learn to understand themselves.